 If you do ever start to experience feelings like this, you need to try to nip them in the bud right away before they put you off continuing with your language studies.
 Just look at all the learning milestones that you’ve hit while learning German!
 By seeing how far you’ve come so far, you should be motivated to push on and keep going, taking your German language skills even further!

-6 Easy Peasy German Speaking Tips for Beginners
+6 Beginner-friendly German Speaking Tips

 1. Speak Along with Audiobooks